digitalmacgyver/vedit/README.rst

 If two Clips have the same elements here, they are assumed to be the same in the Cache:

-- Absolute path to the filename from the undelying Video object
+- Absolute path to the filename from the underlying Video object
 - Clip start time
 - Clip end time
 - The ``display_style`` of the Display for this Clip as being rendered in this Window.